"Ojalá que llueva café,

 The volcanism of the inner Lesser Antilles is also noticed in a more indirect way.
 Rising steeply from the ocean's floor, many of these islands have little of what could be called "beaches".
 The underwater insular platforms are very narrow, and plunge to great depths just a short distance from the shore.
 Since the symbiotic algae that coral polyps need to thrive cannot survive below depths of a hundred meters or so, there are few coral reefs surrounding the islands.
 Over thousands of years, dead coral skeletons are pulverized by wave action, and become the alluring golden and white sand beaches that are so common in the Greater Antilles and the Bahamas.
 But having no coral reefs to provide for these, many littorals of the younger Lesser Antilles are covered in a coarse gray or black sand that is really ground basalt.
 Perhaps not as attractive to the human eye but still very interesting, indeed.

-The Lesser Antilles have traditionally been segregated, as well, into two artificial groups according to their mutually relative positions on navigational charts.
+In a rather arbitrary fashion the Lesser Antilles have traditionally been segregated, as well, into two artificial groups according to their mutually relative positions on navigational charts.
 The Windward Islands run from Dominica south to Grenada.
-The Leeward Islands extend from Guadeloupe, northwards to, but excluding, the Puerto Rican insular bank.
+The Leeward Islands extend from Guadeloupe northwards to the Virgin Islands of the Puerto Rican insular bank.

 A small number of West Indian islands do not belong to any of the three main archipelagoes already described, even as they are integral parts of the biogeographic subprovince.
 Among these, the Cayman Islands, south of Cuba, as well as Saint Andrew, Providencia, and others close to Central America (though not on the continental shelf itself) are above-water geologic ridges in the middle of the Caribbean Sea.
 Barbados, east of the Lesser Antilles, is an emergent limestone plateau situated beyond the eastern, leading edge of the Caribbean tectonic plate.
 However the character of its biota is decidedly Lesser Antillean, geologically it is not a Lesser Antille but in a class all by itself.
 Its origins are quite obscure, and it may be more closely tied to the South American continent than with the rest of the West Indies.